-For details about the cjcls command in the Windows version, refer to <Command Reference> (Japanese only).
+For details about the cjcls command in the Windows version, refer to in <Command Reference>Section 4.3, "cjcls (Listing the Sites Running on the Machine That Executed the Command)".

 2.5.4.
 Setting for Continuing Job Execution at Failover